3. Controllers and controller types

 In order to obtain a comparative interpretation of the step responses, we introduce some characteristic variables.

-The overshoot xOV is a temporary deviation of the controlled variable from the reference variable.
+The overshoot xOV is a temporary deviation of the controlled variable from the reference value.
 It is a measure of the control loop’s tendency to oscillation or of damping.

 Remaining control deviation ep = w - x